colake0301-boop/mathpi.github.io/index.md

 title: MathPi Home
 ---

-# Welcome to the MathPi Club 🥧
+# Welcome to the MathPi 🥧
 The central resource hub for CUHK-Shenzhen Math Students.

 ---